imightbelosthere/KillerHomeLab-ARM/Deployments/Deploy-SCEP-Infrastructure-for-Intune.md

 # Deploy SCEP with Intune Infrastructure
 <img src="./x_Images/SCEPwithIntuneInfra.svg" height="600" width="800"/>

+THE FOLLOWING DEPLOYMENT MUST ALREADY EXIST IN ORDER TO USE THIS DEPLOYMENT:

+- Deploy-PKI-Enterprise-CA-With-OCSP (PKIDeploymentType = Enterprise-PKI)

+**** THE PARAMETERS SPECIFIED FOR THIS ADD-ON LAB MUST MATCH THE PARAMETERS OF THE BASE LAB THAT IT WILL BE ADDED TO ****

 This Deployment deploys the following items:

 - 1 - Network Device Enrollment Service Server